List of content you will read in this article:

 grep -n “Linux” sampleTextFile.txt

 It is also possible to search for multiple patterns using a single grep command.
 Suppose you want to search for two patterns: “Linux” and “open-source” altogether in the sampleTextFile.txt file, then you need to run the following command:

 At the output, you will see both the patterns highlighted within the text:

 7. Get the file name containing the pattern along with the file path

 Suppose you want to know both the name of the grep file and their respective locations in the system that has the pattern, let’s say “Linux”.
 In that case, you would have to run the following command:

 Notice that the grep command will also locate the pattern in the bash history.
 It contains the history of the commands that you ran on the terminal.

 Note: The examples above are basic representations of how you can use the grep command.
 The scope of the bash grep command, however, is quite wide in practicality.
 As such, there are several advanced ways to use grep for searching patterns within files located on your Linux or UNIX systems.

 That sums up our take on the grep command in Linux.
 You will not be able to appreciate and work with it.
 Remember, it is a very helpful command that any Linux user, irrespective of the skill level, must know how to take advantage of.

+You can buy linux server to practice it on a routine basis.
 Is there something wrong written above?
 Let us know so that we can mend it ASAP and make this write-up better.
 Want to boast some creative/advanced ways of using the grep command?
 Use the box below!